Although it is generally preferable to allow your dog to sleep inside at night, this isn’t possible in all situations.

 You’ll probably want to start with a good design or blueprint if you aren’t a design- or construction-oriented professional.
 Fortunately, they aren’t hard to come by; check these out for some great ideas:

 This list also includes a number of other plans and designs, if none of the three listed above tickle your fancy.
+Also be sure to check out our guide to insulating a plastic dog house for tips on keeping your dog’s new abode cozy!

 The actual building procedure will vary based on the plans you choose, but you’ll want to keep a few basic things in mind while building your own doghouse: